HUD 223(f) Acquisition & Refinancing

 35-year fixed-rate, fully amortizing loans

-Interest rates are very competitive, but borrowers must pay MIP
+Interest rates are very competitive, but borrowers must pay MIPs

 To be eligible, the property must be at least three years old or substantially rehabilitated at least three years ago.
 Standard repairs are allowed.